isawika/retro-digitization/Step4-DataModeling.md

-# How to Digitize a Historical Dictionary
+# How to Retro-Digitize a Historical Dictionary

 ## Step 4: Convert to XML

-  - Post-edit: remove typesetting artifacts
-  - Edit/refine XML fields
+(todo)

 <br/>